Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/how-the-internet-works/_index.md

 Provide or access services provided by one company to a group of other companies, eg. training, online banking application managed by one company on behalf of affiliated banks

-Intranet and extranets have a wide variety of advantages but like with anything they have their downsides too.
-For example extranets can be expensive to implement and maintain, especially if hosted internally rather than by an application service provider (e.g. hardware, software, employee training costs), and their security can be a concern when hosting valuable or proprietary information.
+Intranets and Extranets have a wide variety of advantages but like with anything they have their downsides too.
+For example, extranets can be expensive to implement and maintain, especially if hosted internally rather than by an application service provider (e.g. hardware, software, employee training costs), and their security can be a concern when hosting valuable or proprietary information.
 Keep this in mind when considering using them.

 ## Web applications